-Section 16(a) of the Securities Exchange Act of 1934 (the "Exchange Act") requires the Company's Directors and executive officers and persons who own more than 10% of the common stock to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of the common stock and other equity securities.
+Section 16(a) of the Securities Exchange Act of 1934 (the "Exchange Act") requires the Company's Directors and executive officers and persons who own more than 10% of the common stock to file with the SEC initial reports of ownership and reports of changes in ownership of the common stock and other equity securities.
 Executive officers, Directors and greater than 10% stockholders are required to furnish the Company with copies of all such reports they file.
-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended November 27, 2010, all Section 16(a) filing requirements applicable to its executive officers, Directors and greater than 10% beneficial stockholders were complied with.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations from the Company's Directors and executive officers that no other reports were required, during the fiscal year ended November 26, 2011, all Section 16(a) filing requirements applicable to its Directors, executive officers and greater than 10% beneficial stockholders were complied with.